 He spent his working life seeing the ‘car-crashes’ of the LPA system, but probably had little to do with the happy cases where a timely LPA is a life-saver.
 Like an A+E doctor saying paracetamol should be totally banned because he’d seen too many cases where an overdose had been taken, misuse of a system by the few shouldn’t remove its availability from the many.

 It doesn’t take an LPA for financial abuse to take place.
 In these days of internet banking, funds can be accessed/transferred and mis-spent without a scrap of paper.

-Better that an LPA should be in place with the availability of the safeguards of the Office of the Public Guardian than the only route being that of a full-on, expensive and very slow application to the Court of Protection for the appointment of a Deputy.
+Better than an LPA should be in place with the availability of the safeguards of the Office of the Public Guardian that the only route being that of a full-on, expensive and very slow application to the Court of Protection for the appointment of a Deputy.

 The current system could, of course, always be improved.
 One way would be to require a professional person (medical or legal) to act in the role of Certificate Provider at the point when the LPA is made.

 Contrasting the LPA with Mr Lush’s expressed preference for the Deputyship route shows why the LPA is best in most cases.
 It can take 12 months for the Court of Protection to appoint a Deputy, during which time their finances are frozen, things can get into a real muddle and even the care fees cannot be paid.
 Sadly, often the person dies before the Deputy is appointed.